-- You will be tested for COVID-19 regularly during the Games depending on the nature of your role - If you have a confirmed positive test for COVID-19 during the Games: - Immediately begin isolating and inform your COVID-19 Liaison Officer - You will either be required to continue isolating or be hospitalised - The location (which may be in a governmentapproved isolation facility) and length of your isolation period will be determined by the Japanese health authorities, depending on the severity and symptoms of your infection - You will be discharged from isolation in accordance with the discharge guidelines in Japan
+- You will be able to book your testing through a web system\ provided by Tokyo 2020 - If you have a confirmed positive test for COVID-19 during the Games - Immediately begin isolating\ and inform your COVID-19 Liason Officer - You will either be required to continue isolating or be hospitalised.
+You will not be allowed to compete - The location (which may be in a governmentapproved isolation facility) and length of your isolation period will be determined by the Japanese health authorities, depending on the severity and symptoms of your infection - You will be discharged from isolation in accordance with the discharge guidelines in Japan - Your COVID-19 Liaison Officer will review your activities, including those you have had close

-- Your COVID-19 Liaison Officer will review your activities including those you have had close contact with and Games venues visited from two days prior to your first symptom or the time of your test to when you are isolated - They will work with the Japanese health authorities and Tokyo 2020 to determine further measures such as sanitisation of certain spaces, and will determine the impact on operations - Your close contacts will be informed and will need to follow further instructions from the Japanese health authorities and Tokyo 2020 organisers

-More guidance on isolation and testing (timing, frequencies and locations) will be available when confirmed, no later than the April 2021 update of this Playbook
+- contact with and Games venues visited, from two days prior to your first symptom or time of test to when you started isolating - They will work with the Japanese health authorities and Tokyo 2020 to determine further measures such as sanitisation of certain spaces - Your close contacts will be informed and will need to follow further instructions from the Japanese health authorities and Tokyo 2020 organisers - \More information on testing (including timing, communication of results and locations), web system and isolation will be available when confirmed, no later than the April 2021 update of this Playbook

-- If you are a close contact of someone who tests positive for COVID-19 during the Games - You will be informed via the COCOA app and/or called for testing by your COVID-19 Liaison Officer - Your COVID 19 Liaison Officer will contact you regarding the next steps - Go for testing immediately after receiving the notification - Be ready to have your temperature checked every time you enter a Games venue - If you record a temperature of 37.5 degrees Celsius or higher, a second check will be carried out for confirmation - If you again record a temperature of 37.5 degrees Celsius or higher, you will not be permitted to enter the venue.
+- If you are a close contact of someone who tests positive for COVID-19 during the Games - You will be informed via the COCOA app and/or called for testing by your COVID-19 Liaison Officer - Your COVID-19 Liaison Officer will contact you regarding the next steps - Go for testing immediately after receiving the notification - Your test will take place in a designated area in the Olympic and Paralympic Village - Wait in the designated area until you get the result of your test.
+Tokyo 2020 is currently coordinating with Japanese health authorities to ensure that a negative test result will allow you to compete as planned - Prepare to have your temperature checked every time you enter a Games venue\ - If your record a temperature of 37.5 degrees Celsius or higher, it will be checked a second time for confirmation - If you again record a temperature of 37.5 degrees Celsius or higher, you will not be permitted to enter the venue.
 Notify your COVID-19 Liaison Officer and follow their instructions.
 You will be taken to an isolation area to wait for further measures

-More details on temperature checks at venues will be available when confirmed, no later than the April 2021 update of this Playbook If you experience any symptoms of COVID-19 during the Games, immediately contact your COVID-19 Liaison Officer, who will explain the next steps
+\More details on temperature checks at venues will be available when confirmed, no later than the April 2021 update of this Playbook